pranav-P92/Heart-Disease-Prediction/README.md

     weighted avg       0.82      0.82      0.82       184

 ### 6. **Testing**
 A patient’s clinical data was evaluated using an ensemble of well-trained machine learning models.
-- Each model analyzed the input through a classification algorithm designed to predict the presence or absence of heart disease.
+Each model analyzed the input through a classification algorithm designed to predict the presence or absence of heart disease.

-The results from all models were aggregated using majority voting, a form of hard voting ensemble learning.
+The results from all models were aggregated using **majority voting**, a form of **hard voting ensemble learning**.
 Each model provided a binary prediction:
-  - 0 indicating no heart disease
+  - **0** indicating **no heart disease.**
-  - 1 indicating presence of heart disease
+  - **1** indicating **presence of heart disease.**

-The final decision was based on the most frequently occurring prediction.
+The final decision was made based on the most frequently occurring prediction, indicating whether heart disease is present or absent.